 by Steven Biver

 Buy This Photography Book If: You want to learn how to light the most difficult subjects, such as surfaces, metal, glass, liquids, extremes (black-on-black and white-on-white), and portraits.
 Grab this title and learn lighting from one of the best books photography.

 Description: Light Science and Magic provides you with a comprehensive theory of the nature and principles of light, with examples and instructions for practical application.
 As well as all the original helpful diagrams and step-by-step guides, this new edition of Light Science and Magic includes an all new chapter entitled “Setting Up Your New Studio”, a re-vamped and expanded chapter on “Making Portraits”, a new appendix of reliable photo gear sources, updated information about advances in flash equipment, LED panels and fluorescent lights, and over 100 new photographs and informational sidebars.

-Reviewer’s Comment: “The authors have written a truly essential reference for product photographers in particular and an outstanding educational text for all other forms of photographer.
+Reviewer’s Comment: “The authors have written a truly essential reference for product in particular and an outstanding educational text for all other forms of photographer.
 You don’t need to have a background in studio photography or a knowledge of lighting equipment to understand and benefit from this book.
 You need to have only a good understanding of exposure and camera operation.
 Information on basic lighting equipment is found in the appendices for those who are unfamiliar with studio equipment.”

 How They Interact and Affect Each Other